 It's the same entry fee as The Individual D10.

-The Team Captain that attempted to draft you receives that, to borrow from George Costanza says, "It's not you.
-It's me."
+No hard feelings.
+But the Team Captain that attempted to draft you may spiral down into what George Costanza called the "It's not you.
+It's me!" routine.

-Just email The Decathlon team — firstname.lastname@example.org — a representative will reply within 24 hours.
-Or less.
+Just email The D10 team: email@example.com.
+A representative will reply within 24 hours.